Shreyas-g-m/Urbanwatch/README.md

                      ┌─────────┴─────────┐
                      ▼                   ▼
               Streamlit App        Llama AI Analyst
-              # 🛰️ UrbanWatch — Multi-Task Urban Intelligence System

               UrbanWatch is an end-to-end **remote sensing and computer vision platform** that combines building detection, land-cover semantic segmentation, and satellite image change detection into a unified system.

-It also includes a **local Llama 3.2 AI analyst** and an interactive **Streamlit application** for model inference, evaluation, visualization, and analysis.
+It also includes a **local Llama 3.2 AI analyst**, **SAM 2 promptable segmentation**, and an interactive **Streamlit application** for model inference, evaluation, visualization, and analysis.

 ---